 In the bottom-left corner of the menu is Spirits.
 This option contains your Spirit Board, which houses special support characters you can equip to give yourself additional boosts or items.
 The spirits are primarily used in the campaign mode, which is also on this page.

 Select Adventure to start the campaign World of Light.
 This is a long mode that gives you the chance to battle many possessed versions of fighters and unlocking them in the mode will also give you access to the characters throughout the rest of the game.
 It’s not the best way to unlock them, but we have a separate guide detailing how you can build up the whole roster quickly.

 While progressing in World of Light, the most important thing to do is continue leveling up your primary spirits.
-You’ll be given special “snacks” that can quickly get them up to maximum level, and this increases your fighter’s power in matches.
+You’ll receive special “snacks” that can quickly get them up to the maximum level.
+The snacks help increase your fighter’s power in matches.
 A sort of rock-paper-scissors system also helps determine an advantage against opponents.
-Grab-type fighters are good against shield-types but weak against sword-types, so ensure you have one of each leveled up all the way.
+That involves luck more than anything else.
+But grab-type characters are good against shield-types but weak against sword-types.
+For the best results, you’ll want to ensure you have one of each leveled up all the way.

-Each primary spirit has a set number of slots that can be filled by support spirits.
-Support spirits can give your fighter a certain attribute, such as immunity to poison.
-Some instead give your character an item at the start of a fight and depending on how many slots your primary spirit has, you can mix and match these perks.
+You can decide to use support spirits to occupy your primary spirit’s allotted openings.
+Support spirits can give your fighter a particular attribute, such as immunity to poison.
+Some may instead give your character an item at the beginning of a fight.
+Depending on how many slots your primary spirit has, you can mix and match the perks.

-In addition to your spirits, there is also a skill tree that you can use to enhance your characters in combat.
-Skill points will be rewarded as you complete fights, and by visiting the skill tree, you can enhance your damage, running ability, shield strength, and much more.
-It’s easy to forget about these during your time in the mode, but they really can make a huge difference.
+There is also a skill tree that you can use to enhance your characters in combat.
+You receive skill points as you complete fights, and by visiting the skill tree, you can improve your damage, running ability, shield strength, and much more.
+If you fail to acquire these skills while you’re in the mode, you’ll really miss out on crucial advantages.